Updated: Nov 28, 2022

 It is normal for couples who share physical custody to also share legal custody, although this is not always the case.

 When joint custody is shared, parents usually work out a plan based on their work schedules, living arrangements, and the needs of their children.
-If the parents are both unable to agree on a timetable, the court will make one for them.
-The most popular trend is for the child to alternate weeks between the homes of both parents.
+If the parents cannot agree on a timetable, the court will make one for them.
+The most popular trend is for the child to alternate weeks between both parents' homes.

 Such shared physical custody agreements include: